Authored by the expert who managed and guided the team behind the Democratic Republic of the Congo Property Pack

 What's the typical size and location for $500k in Kinshasa in 2026?

-Yes, $500,000 can definitely buy a family home with outdoor space in Kinshasa, especially in the residential parts of Ngaliema and well-established middle-ring communes where plots and houses are more common than in densely built-up Gombe, though verifying the land rights and concession documents remains essential.
+At $500k in Kinshasa, a family home with outdoor space is genuinely achievable, especially in Ngaliema where plots and standalone houses are more common than in the dense apartment stock of Gombe, though you still need to verify the land concession and full document chain carefully.

 Finally, please note that we cover all the housing price data in Kinshasa here.